Ramadan in Cairo is a beautiful experience at InterContinental Cairo Semiramis with its laid-back vibes, dazzling lanterns and sweeping Nile views.

 InterContinental Cairo Semiramis, at the Nile Terrace

-Fawanees at Semiramis offers open-air sohours and iftars with all the authentic flavors and traditional Ramadan drinks, as well as shisha.
+Fawanees at Semiramis offers open-air sohours and iftars with authentic flavors, traditional Ramadan drinks and shisha.
 You can choose from a daily a la carte and Ramadan set menus.
 They can also create unique Ramadan events whether you’re planning a large family iftar or a business sohour.
 For more information, contact their Ramadan reservations desk at 27988188.